Faithful Implementations of Distributed Algorithms and Control Laws: Introduction

-A simple idea for the leader to obtain a solution (\ref{zstar}) is to incentivise followers to report their private parameters $\theta_i$ truthfully so that the leader is able to solve the optimization problem in (\ref{zstar}) using reported parameters.
-This particular type of decision making mechanism, called \emph{direct revelation mechanism}, has been central in the mechanism design literature.
-This is partially justified because for every incentive compatible mechanism, there exists a direct revelation mechanism with the same outcome (\emph{revelation principle} \cite{myerson1997}).
-However, as recognized in the AMD literature, there are many situations in which direct mechanism is impractical. \begin{itemize}[leftmargin=*] \item[i)] In a direct revelation mechanism, the leader is solely responsible for solving a possibly large scale optimization problem in (\ref{zstar}).
-Even if there exist more practical distributed algorithms, their benefits cannot be fully appreciated. \item[ii)] Reporting $\theta_i$ is not a trivial action: It may be difficult for follower $i$ to identify his own cost function (e.g., 10 polynomial coefficients). \item[iii)] Reporting $\theta_i$ means a complete loss of privacy. \item[iv)] Direct and secure communication link between the leader and each follower is not always available\footnote{This issue is raised in \cite{monderer1999}.
-See also Remark \ref{remchangerule}.}. \item[v)] In homogeneous environments (e.g. internet), it might be difficult to establish a leader\footnote{Since we will always assume that a leader exists in this paper, the item v) is beyond our scope.
-However, we note that there are few successful mechanism design examples under such environments, including multi-cast cost sharing \cite{feigenbaum2001} and interdomain routing \cite{feigenbaum2005}.
-Some important results in distributed algorithmic mechanism design (DAMD) as of 2002 is summarized in a review paper \cite{feigenbaum2002}.}. \end{itemize}
+The simplest approach that the leader can take to obtain a solution in (\ref{zstar}) is to incentivize followers to report their private parameters $\theta_i$ truthfully, so that the leader can solve the optimization problem using the central computer.
+This particular type of decision making procedure, called \emph{direct revelation mechanism}, has been the main focus in the mechanism design literature. {\upd In many cases, this concentrated interest can be justified by the \emph{revelation principle} \cite{myerson1997}, which proves the existence of an incentive compatible direct mechanism for every incentive compatible indirect mechanism, and thus guarantees no loss of generality with focusing only on direct mechanisms.
+However, as recognized in the AMD literature, there are many situations in which the revelation principle should not be naively relied on:} \begin{itemize}[leftmargin=*] \item[i)] In a direct revelation mechanism, the leader is solely responsible for solving a possibly large-scale optimization problem. {\upd Even if there exist more practical distributed algorithms, direct mechanisms do not allow distributed implementations of algorithms by the followers;} \item[ii)] Reporting $\theta_i$ is not a trivial action: It may be difficult for the followers to identify their own cost function; \item[iii)] Reporting $\theta_i$ means a complete loss of privacy; \item[iv)] Direct and secure communication links between the leader and the followers are not always available\footnote{This issue is raised in \cite{monderer1999}.
+See also Remark \ref{remchangerule}.}; \item[v)] In homogeneous environments (e.g., internet), it might be difficult to establish a leader\footnote{Since we will always assume that a leader exists in this paper, the item v) is beyond our scope.
+However, we note that there are a few successful mechanism design examples under such environments, including multi-cast cost sharing \cite{feigenbaum2001} and interdomain routing \cite{feigenbaum2005}.
+Some important results in distributed algorithmic mechanism design (DAMD) as of 2002 are summarized in a review paper \cite{feigenbaum2002}.}. \end{itemize}